 The BTS and PEBS facilities may not be available on all IA-32 processors.
-The availability of these facilities is indicated with the BTS_UNAVAILABLE and PEBS_UNAVAILABLE flags, respectively, in the IA32_MISC_ENABLE MSR (see Table B-1).
+The availability of these facilities is indicated with the BTS_UNAVAILABLE and PEBS_UNAVAILABLE flags, respectively, in the IA32_MISC_ENABLE MSR (see Table B-1 in Appendix A, "Performance-Monitoring Events").

-The DS save area is divided into three parts (see Figure 18-12): buffer management area, branch trace store (BTS) buffer, and PEBS buffer.
+The DS save area is divided into three parts (see Figure 18-15): buffer management area, branch trace store (BTS) buffer, and PEBS buffer.
 The buffer management area is used to define the location and size of the BTS and PEBS buffers.
 The processor then uses the buffer management area to keep track of the branch and/or PEBS records in their respective buffers and to record the performance counter reset value.
 The linear address of the first byte of the DS buffer management area is specified with the IA32_DS_AREA MSR.